LeetLLM

 Candidate generation and reranking are separate artifacts.
 The candidate component must retrieve relevant items reliably.
 The ranker can only adjust order inside that eligible set.

-Diagram showing Catalog snapshot inventory + policy, Eligible candidates recall@100, Ranker v1 NDCG@10, and Displayed slate + impression log purchases and returns.
-Diagram showing Catalog snapshot inventory + policy, Eligible candidates recall@100, Ranker v1 NDCG@10, and Displayed slate + impression log purchases and returns.
+Diagram showing Catalog snapshot inventory + policy, Eligible candidates recall@100, Ranker v1 NDCG@10, and Displayed slate + impression log position + assignment.
+Diagram showing Catalog snapshot inventory + policy, Eligible candidates recall@100, Ranker v1 NDCG@10, and Displayed slate + impression log position + assignment.

-Catalog snapshot inventory + policy, Eligible candidates recall@100, Ranker v1 NDCG@10, and Displayed slate + impression log purchases and returns.
+Catalog snapshot inventory + policy, Eligible candidates recall@100, Ranker v1 NDCG@10, and Displayed slate + impression log position + assignment.

 Create a judged fixture set.
 Each query has eligible candidates and graded relevance from human review: